PRudge/restaurant_booking_system/README.md

 1. Separate files by introducing more folders (for containers and components).
 2. Plan for states/props ahead of time.
 In the end, we lifted states higher but had we done it at the start, we would save some time refactoring.
+3. Name the files better.
+Better folder structure would've helped massively here.
+It was quite confusing to navigate through all components/containers in one folder.

 ## Next Steps, if we'd have more time:
 1. Finish the project extensions.